-Q: I am filling in the accommodation application form, and I can’t decide which order to rank the price bands in.
+Q: I am filling in the accommodation application form, but can’t decide which price band to select.
 What are the rooms like in different price bands?

-A: The price bands for our accommodation rely on a wide variety of factors.
+A: The price bands for our Fresher accommodation rely on a wide variety of factors.
 This includes bathroom and kitchen facilities, and will also be affected by the size and location of rooms, amongst other things.
 It is therefore difficult to say what any one room in each band will have in terms of facilities, and adjacent rooms in the same area may be in different price bands.
-We ask students to select price bands based purely on how much they are able or willing to pay for their accommodation, and they should not assume that, for instance, all rooms within the high room charge band will have an en suite.
+When completing the Application Form, we ask students to select a price band based on how much they would prefer to pay for their accommodation, and they should not assume that, for instance, all rooms within the high room charge band will have an en suite.
+To assist with the allocation process, you will also be asked to give a maximum figure that you would prefer to pay.

 Q: When can I arrive in College?